- Municipal Court

-In light of the Coronavirus (COVID-19) pandemic, and the resulting concern for the health and safety of the public and court employees, there will be no public access to Municipal Court until further notice.
+In light of the Coronavirus (COVID-19) pandemic and the resulting concern for the health and safety of the public and court employees, you will have the option to attend court using remote communication technology.
+Please contact the court if you choose to Zoom on your scheduled court date.

 - Judge Clifford Bush III, Chief Municipal Court Judge